Terrible Two-Tone: 1974 Alfa Romeo 2000 GTV – Sold?

 While we tend to feature Alfa Romeo Spiders fairly regularly for our Sports Car Saturday features, we enjoy coming across one of this Italian Automaker’s rarer stateside examples.
-In this case, we’re drawn to this driver-quality, blue-over light tan, 1974 2000 GTV Two Door Coupe currently listed here on Craigslist in New Milford, Connecticut with an asking price of $29,500.
+In this case, we’re drawn to this driver-quality, blue-over light tan, 1974 2000 GTV Two Door Coupe originally listed in November 2020 on Craigslist in New Milford, Connecticut with an asking price of $29,500.
 Researching the Collector Car Market Review Online Tool reveals the private seller has their vintage Alfa priced between this guide’s #3 “Good” estimate of $23,800 and its #2 “Very Good” appraisal of $34,000.
 As a second data point, the Hagerty Insurance Online Valuation Tool confirms this private seller has their GTV priced between the #4 “Fair” (Daily Driver) estimate of $21,300 and the #3 “Good” appraisal of $36,800.
-If you are serious about buying this Alfa, you can start the conversation by calling the seller at (203) 770-8062.
-When you do, please remember to mention you saw their GTV featured here on GuysWithRides.com

 Here’s Hagerty Insurance’s summary of the 2000 GTV from their Valuation Tool: